Coronavirus (COVID-19) Preparedness Information Learn More

 Scott Memorial Health is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors.
 We are continuing to work closely with the Scott County Health Department and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure our hospital is prepared with the appropriate plans to detect, protect and respond should anyone in our community contract or be exposed to the novel coronavirus (COVID–19).
 Additionally, we are reviewing our facility’s robust emergency operations plan and proactively completing a number of preparation checklists out of an abundance of caution.

-While we have not evaluated or treated any patients with this virus at our hospital to date.
 Scott Memorial Health has taken the following measures to prepare, in accordance with CDC guidelines:

 - Patients in the Emergency Department and inpatient units are screened based on their recent travel history.